 Stop getting enough sleep

-Research shows that symptoms of autistic people worsen with lack of sleep,The relationship between sleep and behavior in autism spectrum disorder (ASD): a review particularly in the social domain.Sleep problems as possible predictors of intensified symptoms of autism
+Research shows that certain autistic traits worsen with lack of sleep,The relationship between sleep and behavior in autism spectrum disorder (ASD): a review particularly in the social domain.Sleep problems as possible predictors of intensified symptoms of autism Which might be another way of saying that autistic people don’t function as well in social interactions when they haven’t had enough sleep.
+I would think this applies to anyone, but given that social interaction is often less intuitive for us, I can imagine it can indeed be more demanding when you haven’t had proper sleep.

-So if you want to increase the challenge of social interaction as well as increasing challenges in all core domains of autism, I would start by getting 4 hours of sleep per night at most.
+So if you want to increase the difficulty of social interactions, as well as increasing challenges in all core domains of autism, I would start by getting 4 hours of sleep per night at most.

 Keep your melatonin low